sta/websocket-sharp/README.md

 }
 ```

-And if you would like to send the **Origin header** with the WebSocket connection request to the server, you should set the `WebSocket.Origin` property to an allowable value as the [Origin header] before connecting, like the following.
+And if you would like to send the **Origin header** with the WebSocket connection request to the server, you should set the `WebSocket.Origin` property to an allowable value as the [Origin header] before connecting, such as the following.

 ```cs
 ws.Origin = "http://example.com";
 ```

-And if you would like to send the **Cookies** with the WebSocket connection request to the server, you should set any cookie using the `WebSocket.SetCookie (WebSocketSharp.Net.Cookie)` method before connecting, like the following.
+And if you would like to send the **Cookies** with the WebSocket connection request to the server, you should set any cookie using the `WebSocket.SetCookie (WebSocketSharp.Net.Cookie)` method before connecting, such as the following.

 ```cs
 ws.SetCookie (new Cookie ("name", "nobita"));
 ```

-As a **WebSocket Server**, if you would like to get the **Query String** included in each WebSocket connection request, you should access the `WebSocketBehavior.Context.QueryString` property, like the following.
+As a **WebSocket Server**, if you would like to get the **Query String** included in each WebSocket connection request, you should access the `WebSocketBehavior.Context.QueryString` property, such as the following.

 ```cs
 public class Chat : WebSocketBehavior